chango/tas/README.md

 #Abstract

-True Air Speed aka Tree Avoidance System, a lightweight system to track and analyze real-time data.
+TAS stands for True Air Speed.
+It is a lightweight system to track and analyze real time data.
+TAS is able to handle a lot of incoming data, create visuals to analyze it and take snapshots to furthur examine the data at a specific time.

+The data in TAS is stored for approximately a minute, the idea is to track current trends and analyze real time data while keeping the system light weight.

 #Prerequisites